mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 This directive uses the existance of the the ng-model="" attribute as its means of differentiating between a modal that is in add mode and edit mode.

-A full plunker is now available for a basic example of this library [here](http://embed.plnkr.co/ETaJ3W/preview)
+Remember, a basic plunker example of this library is now available [here](http://embed.plnkr.co/ETaJ3W/preview)